• Skip to main content

 Grounding, also known as earthing in the Commonwealth countries, ensures that the electricity travels through a low-resistance path.
 When it flows from the source.
 And returns through the neutral connection.
 For the most part, the ground (or earth) connection acts as a secondary path for electrical safety.
 By ensuring that the return path is sufficient to keep the EPR (Earth Potential Rise) within the permissible levels.
 On the HV systems.

-Why Electrical Grounding Fails and How
+Why Electrical Grounding Fails and how in ground testing

 Equipment grounding also works to reduce dangerous sparking due to ‘impressed voltages’ on metals that are in close proximity to power lines and distribution equipment.
 Other important functions include: